-- the employer satisfies the eligibility criteria set by the Administering Authority (see below) and; - there are no material events which cause the employer to become ineligible, e.g. significant reductions in active membership (due to outsourcing or redundancies), or changes in the nature of the employer (perhaps due to Government restructuring).
+- the employer satisfies the eligibility criteria set by the Administering Authority (see below) and; - there are no material events which cause the employer to become ineligible, e.g. significant reductions in active membership (due to outsourcing or redundancies), or changes in the nature of the employer (perhaps due to Government restructuring), or changes in the security of the employer.